Transfer 1 match in two matchstick groups puzzle: Transfer 1 match from Group 2 to Group 1 to make Group 2 three times of Group 1. Solve in 15 mins.

 Till the point I finalized the enclosed area of the 7 match group, I have moved 2 matches.
 So I can still move 6 more matches in group 2.

 That’s okay, that is not my main trouble.
 The main problem is to guess the shape of the 13 match enclosed area that will be three times the size of group 1 area.

 Its area has to be equal to six squares and three triangles.
 That means, by rearranging 6 matches I have to add to the existing enclosed area, an area of three triangles.

 Next conclusion follows immediately,

-Conclusion 1: As the additional area is in odd number of triangles, it cannot be all in squares and the most convenient option will be to add three triangles for increasing the area by three triangle area.
+Conclusion 1: As the additional area is in an odd number of triangles, it cannot be all in squares.
+The most convenient option will be to add three triangles for increasing the area by three triangle area.

 With this understanding as I examine the group 2 matchstick figure, I notice the horizontally aligned three squares at the base.
 That gives me the key idea.